-Teesdale is an absolutely beautiful rural dale that possesses an amazing wealth of both natural and historic features and landmarks.
-It is thought by many to be the most appealing, complete, attractive and unique of both the Durham Dales and also the famous Yorkshire Dales.
+Teesdale is thought by many to be the most appealing, complete, attractive and unique of both the Durham Dales and also the famous Yorkshire Dales.
 And these claims can certainly be seen to be founded in a wealth of substance.

 Teesdale is geologically very unique as it possesses both underlying and outcropping quartz dolerite igneous rock known as the Whin Sill.
 This rock underlies North East England and outcrops further to the north east in the crags of the Northumberland coast, on which have been built the famous Lindisfarne Castle and Bamburgh Castle, plus creating the famous Farne Islands.
 In Teesdale however, this famous geological feature has added a series of crags and scars to the already magnificent landscape, but perhaps more importantly creating a multitude of beautiful and dramatic waterfalls, several of national significance.